top of page

 Is there parking available at your clinic?

-At our downtown Chicago location, we validate for all-day parking ($11) at 33 W Ontario (Ohio and Ontario street entrances).
-Otherwise, there is meter parking available on Dearborn and Erie.
+• Downtown Chicago: All-day validated parking ($11) at 33 W Ontario (Ohio and Ontario street entrances).
+Meter parking is also available on Dearborn and Erie.

-At our Winnetka location, you can street park in front of the clinic for up to an hour, otherwise 2 hr parking is available in LOT 5 at 710 Elm.
+• Winnetka: Free street parking is available for up to an hour.
+Two-hour parking is available in LOT 5 at 710 Elm.

 Are your locations handicapped accessible?

-Our Winnetka clinic building is ADA compliant with a street entrance and an elevator in the lobby.
-We are on the 2nd floor.
+• Winnetka: Fully ADA compliant with a street entrance and an elevator in the lobby.
+The clinic is on the 2nd floor.

 Cancellation Policy